midesidotnet/ministra5610/README.md

 How to install MINISTRA 5.6.10 or MINISTRA 5.6.9

+Ministra Portal auto-install script on Ubuntu 20.04 LTS / 18.04 LTS This script work only on Clean Ubuntu 20.04 LTS / 18.04 LTS

+Ministra auto-install script

 The Script.
 The script will download and install Ministra 5.6.9 or Ministra 5.6.10 from either my own hosted source or directly from Ministra's servers....
 Yeah that's right :)

 wget https://raw.githubusercontent.com/midesidotnet/ministra5610/main/install.sh